YusoXXX/battery-charging-analysis/README.md

 python scripts/plot_delta_tq.py
 ```

-Generated figures will be saved in:
+Generated figures will be saved to:

 ```
 results/figures/